robstarbuck/stablegrid/README.md

 #StableGrid

-A basic grid system for use with AngularJS and AngularUI's Bootstrap directives, it includes styling for:
+A basic grid system and Bootstrap alternative for use with AngularJS and AngularUI's Bootstrap directives, it includes styling for:

 * Buttons
 * Dropdown